haproxy/haproxy/doc/lua-api/index.rst

   session.
 It can be used when a critical error is detected or to terminate processing after some data have been returned to the client (eg: a redirect).

+  *Warning*: It not make sense to call this function from sample-fetches.
+In this case the behaviour of this one is the same than core.done(): it quit the Lua execution.
+The transaction is really aborted only from an action registered function.

   :param class_txn txn: The class txn object containing the data.

 .. js:function:: TXN.set_loglevel(txn, loglevel)